bnanes/slideset/src/site/markdown/roi.md

 one using the classic ImageJ user interface and ROI tools, and one using the ImageJ2 user interface.
 Prior to Slide Set version 1.4, only the ImageJ2 version was included.
-In an effort to improve stability, the current version of Slide Set uses the ImageJ1 user interface by default.
+The current version of Slide Set uses the ImageJ1 user interface by default.
 While this results in some minor changes in ROI selection behavior, this user interface offers improved stability and performance compared to the ImageJ2 user